 I started out by creating art studio programs for adults with acquired brain injuries, and for 9 years I worked in Canada's largest therapeutic art studio for adults at the end of life with dementia and/or physical and mental challenges.
 While I am designated as a counselling therapist, I have logged over 11,000 direct client art therapy hours in the studio, and I feel blessed to have worked with hundreds of clients over the years from all walks of life in this creative capacity.

-I live and love in Nelson, British Columbia, Canada with my partner and muse Andrea, a brilliant psychological thinker and a conduit of higher inspiration in my life.
+I live and love in Nelson, British Columbia, Canada with my partner Andrea, a brilliant psychological thinker and a conduit of higher inspiration in my life.
 She has helped me have many emotional and psychological breakthroughs and has supported my practical understandings of the human psyche and soul.
 Our 21 year old daughter Hadley has launched off into her own sweet life.

-Many people ask me about what types of formal education they should pursue in order to be allowed to facilitate art for other people.
-While I am deeply supportive of art and expressive arts training, we are all welcome to express and share ourselves through our creativity.
+Many people ask me about what types of formal education they should pursue in order to be "allowed" to facilitate art for other people.
+While I am deeply supportive of art therapy and expressive arts training, we are all welcome to express and share ourselves through our creativity.
 "Art is ubiquitous," art therapist Cathy Malchiodi points out.
 Art is everywhere.
 Art is for all of us.